MLA in-text citation

 Billy has the ability to relate to others with his voice (Vonnegut 36).

 Note that the full stop only comes after the closing bracket, and that only the family name (last name) of the author is used.
+Unlike APA, there is no comma between the author and page number.

 The author's name can also be incorporated into a sentence in the assignment, in which case it is moved outside the brackets: